Background

 Sending Some Commands

-Finally, equipped with the auth bearer token from the first step, and the id_token from the second step I could finally send commands to the car.
+from the second step I could finally send commands to the car.
 This involved a third separate API, in this case the RTS API.
-And is just a matter of making a POST request to the particular endpoint for the command you want to send for instance: https://rts.cv000-telematics.net/telematicsservices/v0/vehicles/remote-horn-and-lights, and including the auth bearer token from the first step, the id_token from the second step, and your car’s VIN along with the command you want to execute in JSON in the request body:
+And is just a matter of making a POST request to the particular endpoint for the command you want to send for instance: https://rts.cv000-telematics.net/telematicsservices/v0/vehicles/remote-horn-and-lights

-To both mine, and probably my neighbors surprise since I did this at around midnight, the HORN_LIGHT command does not simply beep the horn once and blink the lights like when you lock the car from the key fob.
+command does not simply beep the horn once and blink the lights like when you lock the car from the key fob.
 It actually sets the car alarm off until you send an unlock command.

 Conclusion